 Three (3) unexcused school tardies per quarter will be allowed before discipline is issued.
 A school tardy is defined as a student entering the building or arriving to class after 7:25 a.m.
 All unexcused tardies exceeding three per quarter will be subject to progressive discipline as it appears in the table below.
+Please note that 4 or more tardies to a class is equivalent to one unexcused absence.
 When it becomes apparent that a student's cumulative absences may result in a loss of course credit, an assistant principal will inform the parent/guardian of their child's attendance situation, and a meeting may be scheduled.

 4-6 Tardies Office Detention

-7-8 Tardies Evening Detention
+7-9 Tardies Extended Detention

-9-10 Tardies Saturday detention
+10+ Saturday Detention

-10+ Tardies Parent/guardian meeting may be scheduled for chronic tardiness, potential for further disciplinary action up to and including suspension
+20+ Tardies Parent/guardian meeting may be scheduled for chronic tardiness, potential for further disciplinary action up to and including suspension